The Baal Shem Tov, or Besht — the founder of Chasidism —

 The Omer Widget

-לעילוי נשמת עזריאל גודל בן אפרים הלוי וידידיה, For Richard Gary Seidenberg
+לעילוי נשמת אבי עזריאל גודל בן אפרים הלוי וידידיה, For my father, Richard Gary Seidenberg

-The widget below will display a new quote from Torah or Kabbalah on your web page every few weeks.
-It will also keep count of the Omer between Passover and Shavuot.
+The widget below will keep count of the Omer between Passover and Shavuot.
+If you keep it up at other times, it will display a quote from Torah or Kabbalah on your web page.
 Check it out and put it on your website for the Omer or for the whole year.
+Also get more Omer resources, including the Omer Counter app for iPhone and Android, here.

-There are three versions: one with a bigger graphic, one more compact, and one text-only.
 I created this widget during my father's illness and offered it as a prayer for his healing.
-To my great sadness he died during the Omer of 2008, so it is now dedicated to his memory.
+To our great sadness he died during the Omer of 2007.
+I dedicate this project to his memory.

 To add the larger widget to your site, homepage, etc, paste this line of code anywhere: